Have a Question?

 Thanks for your interest in Stevenson Summer Writers’ Workshop!
 We look forward to writing with you.

-There are a limited number of full and partial need-based tuition scholarships available for Summer 2019 to allow students to attend the Writers' Workshop who would not otherwise be able to attend.
+There are a limited number of full and partial need-based tuition scholarships available to allow students to attend the Writers' Workshop who would not otherwise be able to attend.
 To apply for the tuition scholarship, please complete the online Tuition Scholarship Application Form, then submit the accompanying materials via email or postal mail to Meagan Nyland, M.F.A.

 If you choose to send by email, please attach the documents to your email in Word or PDF format and send to email@example.com.
 If you choose to send by postal mail, you may send your materials to the following address: